-Holders of the Series A, Series B, Series C, Series D, Series E, Series F, Series H, Series I, Series J and Series K may convert their shares at any time into shares of our Common Stock at the effective conversion rate for each such series on date of conversion.
-The conversion rate is initially \$1.00 per share for the Series A and Series C, \$0.50 per share for the Series B, \$3.00 per share for the Series D, \$3.50 per share for the Series E, \$5.00 per share for the Series F, \$5.00 per share for the Series H, \$6.00 per share for the Series I, \$10.00 per share for the Series J and \$12.00 per share for Series K. Pursuant to these conversion prices, the Series A, Series C, Series D, Series E, Series F, Series H, Series I, Series J and Series K are convertible into common stock on a one-for-one basis and the Series B is convertible into common stock on a two-for-one basis.
+Holders of the Series A, Series B, Series C, Series D, Series E, Series F, Series I, Series I, Series J and Series K may convert their shares at any time into shares of our Common Stock at the effective conversion rate for each such series on date of conversion.
+The conversion rate is initially \$1.00 per share for the Series A and Series C, \$0.50 per share for the Series B, \$3.00 per share for the Series D, \$3.50 per share for the Series E, \$5.00 per share for the Series E, \$5.00 per share for the Series J and \$12.00 per share for Series K. Pursuant to these conversion prices, the Series A, Series C, Series D, Series E, Series F, Series H, Series J and Series K are convertible into common stock on a one-for-one basis and the Series B is convertible into common stock on a two-for-one basis.
 The conversion prices are subject to adjustment according to a weighted-average anti-dilution formula.
 In addition, if the Company closes a firmly underwritten public offering of common stock, the outstanding shares of preferred stock will be converted automatically into 8,355,610 shares of the Company's common stock, of which 991,172 shares are attributable to conversion price adjustments based on a weighted-average anti-dilution formula.
+Subsequent to December 31, 2022, the Company closed its underwritten public offering of its common stock pursuant to an effective registration statement and all of the outstanding shares of preferred stock was converted into shares of the Company's common stock (see Note 15).